jedisct1/webassembly-benchmarks/2021-Q1/README.md

 Are you looking for a one-runtime-to-rule-them-all thing for multiple components of your application, written in a variety of programming languages? `wasmer` will probably be the easiest to integrate.

 Are you looking for a way to test the latest WebAssembly proposals?
 Check out `wasmtime`.
-Ditto if you need to [run WebAssembly modules from Zig](https://github.com/kubkon/wasmtime-zig).
-And `wasmtime` seems to perform well on ARM CPUs, although I wish I could test on one of these fancy new Apple M1 machines.
+Ditto if you need to [run WebAssembly modules from Zig](https://github.com/kubkon/wasmtime-zig). `wasmtime` is fast, even on ARM CPUs, although I wish I could test on one of these fancy new Apple M1 machines.

 Finally, if you need something simple, lightweight, that works everywhere, `wasm3` is your friend.